Web Analytics

 Response Rate Definition

-Survey response rate is defined as the proportion of individuals who respond to a survey out of the total number of individuals invited to participate.
-It is usually expressed as a percentage.
+Survey response rate is defined as the proportion of individuals who respond to a survey out of the total number invited.
+In simple terms, it shows how many people actually completed your survey.
+Typically, it is expressed as a percentage.

 For example, if 100 people were invited to take a survey and 50 responded, the response rate would be 50%.